wp-plugins/better-anchor-links/readme.txt

 * For upgrade from Auto Anchor List 1.0 uninstall old AAL and remove addon.
 Install Better Anchor Links 1.1.
 If you used manual tags to contents, they are compatible.

 == Known issues ==
-* Heading is hidden under bar if admin bar is ON